 The Tabers had moved by 1935, possibly back to Connecticut, where they were living, in Norwich, in 1939.

-By 1935, 395 Marlborough was the home of Oscar Dahlberg and his wife, Frances Dahlberg, who operated it as a lodging house.
+By 1935, 395 Marlborough was the home of Bror Oscar Dahlberg and his wife, Frances (Button) Dahlberg, who operated it as a lodging house.
 They previously had been lodgers at 527 Beacon.
 Several of the other residents of 395 Marlborough moved there from 527 Beacon at the same time as the Dahlbergs.
-They Dahlbergs continued to live at 395 Marlborough until about 1936.
+The Dahlbergs continued to live at 395 Marlborough until about 1936.
+They subsequently moved to Canada, probably to Newfoundland, where Frances Dahlberg was born.
+By 1939, they were living at 219 Newbury, where they remained until 1941, when they purchased and moved to 294 Commonwealth.

 By 1937, 395 Marlborough was the home of Alfred T. Oxton, a salesman, and his wife, Hannah K. (Brett) Oxton, who operated it as a lodging house.
 They previously had lived in Florida.
 They continued to live at 395 Marlborough until about 1940, when they moved to an apartment at 27½ Massachusetts Avenue.